City status in the United Kingdom: Rochester

 Rochester was recognised as a city from 1211 to 1998.
 On 1 April 1974, the city council was abolished, becoming part of the Borough of Medway, a local government district in the county of Kent.
 However, under letters patent the former city council area was to continue to be styled the "City of Rochester" to "perpetuate the ancient name" and to recall "the long history and proud heritage of the said city".
 The city was unique, as it had no council or charter trustees and no mayor or civic head.
 In 1979, the Borough of Medway was renamed as Rochester-upon-Medway, and in 1982 further letters patent transferred the city status to the entire borough.

 On 1 April 1998, the existing local government districts of Rochester-upon-Medway and Gillingham were abolished and became the new unitary authority of Medway.
 Since it was the local government district that officially held city status under the 1982 letters patent, when it was abolished, it also ceased to be a city.
 Whilst the two other local government districts with city status (Bath and Hereford) that were abolished around this time decided to appoint charter trustees to maintain the existence of the city and the mayoralty, Rochester-upon-Medway City Council did not do so.
 Medway Council apparently only became aware of this when, in 2002, they discovered that Rochester was not on the Lord Chancellor's Office's list of cities.
-In 2010, it started to refer to the "City of Medway" in promotional material, but it was rebuked and instructed not to do so in future by the Advertising Standards Authority.
+The council campaigned unsuccessfully to be one of 2012 Diamond Jubilee cities.
+The campaign's "City of Medway" logo was used on a council tourism leaflet titled "Historic Rochester and Maritime Chatham" until the Advertising Standards Authority upheld a 2010 complaint that it misleadingly implied Medway had "officially been granted city status" because "readers of the leaflet were likely to be aware of [the] official definition of a city".